-3.15.090 Bureau of Purchases.
+3.15.050 Bureau of Purchases.

-(Amended by Ordinance No. 176003, effective October 10, 2001.)
-The Bureau of Purchases shall be supervised by a Director who shall report to the CAO and shall include such other employees as the Council may provide.
+A. The Bureau of Purchases shall be under the direction and control of the Office of Management and Finance.
+The Bureau of Purchases shall be supervised by a Director, who shall be the Purchasing Agent of the City, and who shall report to the Chief Administrative Officer.
 The Bureau shall be responsible for procurement and contractor development.
 The Purchasing Director shall be responsible for the functions of the Purchasing Agent under the Charter or general law and shall act as Purchasing Agent in all matters requiring action or signature of the Purchasing Agent.
+The Purchasing Agent shall have those authorities and responsibilities as described in PCC Section 5.33.040.